davidediruscio/emfmigrate/README.md

 For an introduction to the coupled evolution problem and for some applications of EMFMigrate please refer to the following publications:

 <ul>
-<li>Davide Di Ruscio, Juergen Etzlstorfer, Ludovico Iovino, Alfonso Pierantonio and Wieland Schwinger, Supporting variability exploration and resolution during model migration, in: 12th European Conference on Modelling Foundations and Applications (ECMFA), Vienna, Austria, 2016
+<li>Davide Di Ruscio, Juergen Etzlstorfer, Ludovico Iovino, Alfonso Pierantonio and Wieland Schwinger, <b>Supporting variability exploration and resolution during model migration</b>, in: 12th European Conference on Modelling Foundations and Applications (ECMFA), Vienna, Austria, 2016
 <li>Juri Di Rocco, Davide Di Ruscio, Ludovico Iovino and Alfonso Pierantonio, <b>Dealing with the coupled evolution of metamodels and model-to-text transformations</b>, in: Models and Evolution (ME2014) workshop @MoDELS 2014, Valencia, Spain, 2014
 <li>Davide Di Ruscio, Ludovico Iovino and Alfonso Pierantonio, <b>A methodological approach for the coupled evolution of metamodels and ATL transformations</b>, in: 6th International Conference on Model Transformation (ICMT2013), Budapest, Hungary, pages 60-75, Springer, 2013
 <li>Davide Di Ruscio, Ludovico Iovino and Alfonso Pierantonio, <b>Managing the Coupled Evolution of Metamodels and Textual Concrete Syntax Specifications</b>, in: 39th Euromicro Conference on Software Engineering and Advanced Applications (SEAA 2013), Santander, Spain, 2013